Iran nuclear talks resume in nervous atmosphere

 In Moscow, the six powers - the nuclear armed United States, Russia, China, France, and Britain, plus Germany - will again push Tehran to address their most pressing concern, its enrichment of uranium to 20 percent fissile purity.
 Such production represents a major technological advance towards making weapons-grade material.

-But they are wary of letting diplomacy drag on without clear progress, potentially buying Iran time to build up a program they fear is aimed to develop weapons, something Tehran denies.
+But they are wary of letting diplomacy drag on without clear progress, potentially buying Iran time to build up a programme they fear is aimed to develop weapons, something Tehran denies.

 “We are very much determined to pursue this process as long there is momentum to pursue, and as long as there is commitment (from Iran) to pursue the nuclear issue in substance,” a senior European Union diplomat said.